 \section{Conclusions}

 Here we have investigated the ionizing photon production rates and total ionizing photons produced by our Geneva Pop~III model grid.
+We have presented analytical fits for the ionizing photons produced by non-rotating zero-metallicity models in the mass range $1.7\,\msun\!\leq\!\mini\!\leq\!500\,\msun$.
 We have discussed the results for individual models and explained the impact of initial mass, rotation, and convective overshooting.
 We have analysed the ionizing photon production of populations of these stars for a number of different IMFs, and showed how this evolves over time.
 We have also compared our results to previous works on ionizing photon production of Pop~III stellar evolution models, \cite{Schaerer2002} and \cite{Yoon2012EvolutionFields}.
 The following points summarise our findings.